-Our supply chain is comprised mostly of products sourced within Australia, such as raw materials, packaging, cleaning products, and maintenance services.
+Our supply chain is comprised mostly of products sourced within Australia, such as raw materials, cleaning products, and maintenance services.
 We identify the following as possible risks within our operations and supply chain:

-- forced labour, migrant workers, worst forms of child labour, - recruitment fees and debt bondage, holding passport, excessive payroll deduction, poor housing conditions, worker eligibility (adequate worker rights and correct visa), working hours and wages. - agency workers and temporary labour (via labour hire contracts), - subcontractors, logistics and warehousing, cleaning, security, and laundry contracts, and - more recently the impacts of COVID-19 on workers.
+- · forced labour, child labour, - recruitment fees and debt bondage, holding passport, excessive payroll deduction, poor housing conditions, worker eligibility (adequate worker rights and correct visa), working hours and wages, - migrant workers, agency workers and temporary labour (via labour hire contracts), - subcontractors, logistics and warehousing, cleaning, security, and laundry contracts, and - more recently the impacts of COVID-19 on workers.

-We also identify there is a risk of possible barriers to eliminating modern slavery such as supply chain complexity, resources to support supplier improvements and due diligence, commercial priorities, cost and pricing pressures, and transparency dilemmas.
+We also identify there is a risk of possible barriers to eliminating modern slavery such as supply chain complexity, resources to support supplier improvements and due diligence, cost and pricing pressures, and transparency dilemmas.
 Through understanding and mapping our operations and supply chain we remain vigilant to the continuous identification of risk in both Australia and overseas.